Chapter 5: Academic Information

 • In order to transfer units into a degree program, please follow this procedure:

-• The student’s academic advisor must sign the Program of Studies form
+(2) The student’s academic advisor must sign the Program of Studies form.

-• The Program of Study form must be submitted to the Graduate Engineering Programs Office by the end of the student’s first quarter.
-A registration hold will be placed on the student’s account if the Graduate Programs Office does not receive the POS form.
+(3) The Program of Study form with the transfer credit listed must be submitted to the Graduate Engineering Programs Office by the end of the student’s first quarter.

 Petition for Graduation

-It is a student’s responsibility to file an online petition to graduate by the deadline listed in the Academic Calendar.
-The petition to graduate is submitted in the student Workday Portal.
+It is a student’s responsibility to file a program completion request to graduate by the deadline listed in the Academic Calendar.
+The program completion is submitted in the Workday Student Portal.
 All graduating students must submit a final Program of Study form and enroll in at least one unit during their final quarter.
-M.S, students are expected to graduate when they have completed the minimum 46 or maximum 51 units.

-The objective of cooperative education is to provide students with the opportunity, through the interaction of study and work experience, to enhance their academic knowledge, to further their personal work experience, and to learn about working with people.
+The objective of the cooperative education option is to provide students with the opportunity, through the interaction of study and work experience, to enhance their academic knowledge, to further their personal teamwork experience, and to gain a better understanding of the application of their classroom studies.
 The Cooperative Education option integrates classroom work with practical industrial experience.
 It alternates or parallels periods of college education with periods of practical training in industry.
-The industrial training is related to the field of study in which the student is engaged and often is diversified to afford a wide range of experience.
-To qualify for this study option, students must complete at least 24 graduate level units at Santa Clara University.
-Please note that COEN 900 level courses and transfer credit do not count toward the 24 graduate level unit requirement.
+Industrial training is related to the field of study in which the student is engaged and often is diversified to afford a wide range of experience.

 Concurrent Enrollment

 Concurrent Enrollment means that a student is enrolled in two places at the same time.
-An international student at Santa Clara University may be given permission to engage in Concurrent Enrollment provided the student meets the following USCIS requirements:
+An international student at Santa Clara University may be given permission to engage in Concurrent Enrollment provided the student meets the following U.S. Citizenship and Immigration Service (USCIS) requirements:

 • Combined enrollment amounts to a full course of study